Relational Foraging Immersion

 Small meal of gathered foods at the end of each session

-*Please contact us at neatnogcommunity@gmail.com if this cost poses a financial barrier and you have plans to use this learning to actively support tribal communties
+*Please contact us at neantogcommunity@gmail.com if this cost poses a financial barrier and you have plans to use this learning to actively support tribal communities.

 -